 Sodium, potassium, and chloride are significant electrolytes, along with magnesium, calcium, phosphate, and bicarbonate.

-All the electrolytes are crucial for basic life function, including the nervous system, muscles, heart, and optimal hydration.
+All the electrolytes are crucial for essential life functions, including the nervous system, muscles, heart, and optimal hydration.
 Both high and low levels of electrolytes can disrupt normal body functions.

 This homemade electrolyte drink is the best drink for dehydration as it contains all the electrolytes from natural sources to support electrolyte balance in the body.